electricimp/vscode/README.md

 #### Installation From The Visual Studio Marketplace ####

 The [Visual Studio Marketplace](https://marketplace.visualstudio.com/VSCode) can be accessed through Visual Studio Code itself.
-Please refere to the Marketplace [documentation](https://code.visualstudio.com/docs/editor/extension-gallery) for more details.
-Search for "Electric Imp Squirrel" extension and click the "Install" button next to it.
+Please refer to the Marketplace [documentation](https://code.visualstudio.com/docs/editor/extension-gallery) for more details.
+Search for the extension using `"Electric Imp Squirrel"` and, when the extension is listed, click the **Install** button next to it in the search results.

 #### Installation From A .VSIX File ####